- 1 What is Your Opinion?

 - Improves digestion.

-- Increases immunity because of healthy bacteria in it.
+- Improves immune system because of healthy bacteria in it.

 - A very good hair conditioner and reduces dandruff.

-- Good for skin and is added in face masks to get a glowing skin.
+- Good for skin and is added in face masks to get glowing skin.

 What is Yogurt?